JunyoungLim/project-euler/README.md

 I wrote down answer and best execution time for each code at the bottom
 Please notify me when you are going to use part of my codes in your programs.

-**Update** solution to Problem 33, 34, 35, and 36 has been uploaded.
+**Update** solution to Problem 33, 34, 35, and 36 have been uploaded.

 Unsolved :
 Solved but inefficient : 23, 31